manelsaddouki/BI-DBMS/Readme.md

 The number of claims was 18 with 9 claims because of ‘Missed Articles’: employees must check the order before they deliver it This restaurant had the highest number of claims compared to the others => The manager should set a strategy to avoid such a number in the future ( Possible solution: add a staff member who should verify the nb and the quality of the articles before it gets delivered)

-II.
+##### II.
 I published the report and created a dashboard on the Power BI service + I pin three cards that highlight total revenues + total nb of orders during the month + nb of categories the business has.

-‼️ The report & the dashboard are both submitted with this document  ‼️
+‼️ The report & the dashboard are both submitted in this repository  ‼️